rust-lang/bors/docs/development.md

   - Subscribe it to webhook events `Check suite`, `Check run`, `Issue comment`, `Issues`, `Pull request`, `Pull request review`, `Pull request review comment` and `Workflow run`.
 - Install your GitHub app on some test repository where you want to test bors.
-  - Don't forget to configure `rust-bors.toml` in the root of the repository, and also some CI checks.
+  - Don't forget to configure `rust-bors.toml` in the root of the repository, and also add some example CI workflows.

 Everytime you want to run bors:
 - Run bors locally.